-- 1) to gain an understanding of principles of animal behavior by using primates as a model - to understand how to think "functionally" about problems in biology; in other words, to use the concept of natural selection to explain variation in primate behavior - 3) to understand variation in behavior and how ecology influences this variation in living primates - 4) to use the comparative approach to better understand why primate societies differ REQUIRED TEXT 1) Strier, K.B.
-2011.
-Primate Behavioral Ecology, 4th Edition.
+- 1) to gain an understanding of principles of animal behavior by using primates as a model - to understand how to think "functionally" about problems in biology; in other words, to use the concept of natural selection to explain variation in primate behavior - 3) to understand variation in behavior and how ecology influences this variation in living primates - 4) to use the comparative approach to better understand why primate societies differ - 5) to demonstrate proficiency using current methods in primate behavior, including library research skills. - 6) to express yourself knowledgably and proficiently in writing about central issues in primatology.
+7) to express themselves knowledgably and proficiently in speaking about central issues in primatology REQUIRED TEXT 1) Strier, K.B.
+2017.
+Primate Behavioral Ecology, 5th Edition.
 Prentice Hall, Boston.
-You must have the 4th edition of this text book.
-In addition to this textbook, students will be occasionally asked to read relevant articles from scientific journals and book chapters from other texts (e.g. Fleagle) to support the topics discussed in class.
-These articles will be announced during the week prior to the reading, and made available on SAKAI on the course web site.
-I will also use SAKAI to post lecture notes (before the lecture when possible), important notices for the class, and grades.
-Thus, it is YOUR responsibility to check SAKAI regularly for readings and announcements.
-Optional Texts (Chapters will be available on SAKAI) Fleagle, J.G.
+You must have the 5th edition of this text book.
+In addition to this textbook, students will be occasionally asked to read relevant articles from scientific journals and book chapters from other texts (e.g., Fleagle) to support the topics discussed in class.
+These articles will be announced during the week prior to the reading, and made available on CANVAS on the course web site.
+I will also use CANVAS to post lecture notes (before the lecture when possible), important notices for the class, and grades.
+Thus, it is YOUR responsibility to check CANVAS regularly for readings and announcements.
+Optional Texts (Chapters will be available on CANVAS) Mitani, J.C. et al. 2012.
+The Evolution of Primate Societies.
+University of Chicago Press.
+Fleagle, J.G.
 (1999) Primate Adaptation and Evolution, 2nd edition.
 San Diego: Academic Press.
 Campbell et al. 2011.
 Primates in Perspective.
 Oxford University Press.
 2nd edition.
-Grading Your final grade depends upon three examinations plus a term paper/ complete literature search and review (I will hand out a separate assignment page describing your term paper).
+Grading Your final grade depends upon two examinations plus a term paper/ complete literature search and review (I will hand out a separate assignment page describing your term paper).
+You will also have a writing assignment called "Evolve a Primate" (see below).
+In addition, each student in the class will discuss and hand in a review of one article from the week's topic that I assign (described below).
 Each exam will require you to understand how and why primates evidence particular behaviors in varying environmental contexts.
-Exam 1 25% Exam 2 25% Term Paper 20% Final Exam 25% Class discussion 5% participation RESOURCES Primatological journals are available in the library and most can be downloaded from the Rutgers library website.
+Mid-term exam (3/1) 25% Writing Assignment (2/24 15% due date) Article discussion/review - 15% assigned each week Term Paper - (4/19 due 20% date) Final Exam - TBA 25% RESOURCES Primatological journals are available in the library and most can be downloaded from the Rutgers library website.
 PRIMARY RESOURCES There are 4 mainstream journals in primatology, two secondary ones, and several other journals that cover information regarding primates.
 Between the Science Library and personal collections, these are well covered at Rutgers University: American Journal of Primatology; Folia Primatologica; International Journal of Primatology; Primates; American Journal of Physical Anthropology Journal of Human Evolution; Animal Behaviour; Behavioral Ecology and Sociobiology Behavioral Ecology; Science; Nature; Biology Letters; Journal of Human Evolution And the list goes on.....